Managing Editor, Softletter

 Advertising & Sponsorship Opportunities

 We’re always eager to hear good ideas about stories for the newsletter.
 Please review the below information and use these as guidelines before pitching a story, interview, or meeting.
-If you do, we guarantee a response.
-Oh, also please join our maillist to the right.
-Thanks!
+If you meet our guidelines and join our mail list to the right, we will respond.

-Ideally, every Softletter story should offer a valuable benefit or important insight to the reader.
-Softletter is primarily a business newsletter, not a technology or news publication.
+Softletter articles should offer a valuable benefit or important insight to our readers.
+Softletter is primarily a technology and business online resource, newsletter, not a technology or news publication.
 That means we try to offer solutions to industry-wide business problems of marketing, product development, corporate management, business modeling, pricing, and turnarounds.
 We particularly like to interview people with fresh insight and views of the software business.

 In particular, we pay attention to leading edge topics, such as new platforms, business transformations and transition, new channel approaches and new business models.
 We assume our readers are well grounded in traditional marketing and development skills, but look to Softletter to hear first about how their industry might be changing.
 For instance, Softletter was several years ahead of the rest of the pundits in spotting the massive impact SaaS was going to have on how software is sold.
 Today, we’re documenting a new major movement as the industry begins to move towards the development of portable software workspaces that exist independently of any device.
 And we’re also very interested in how new companies are monetizing their mobile applications and networks.